SGCI: Multiple Layers

-In addition to a panel, we will have a poetry reading, print portfolio display and host a social gathering all at Pratt Fine Art Center’s print studio.
+In addition to a panel, open print portfolio where SPA members can share their work and host a social gathering all at Pratt Fine Art Center’s print studio.
 There will be multiple educational and academic organizations providing recorded content in conjunction with gallery shows and open studios during that weekend.

 Flocculating Acrylics in the Screen Printing Studio

 Learn a simple method of keeping harmful acrylics generated in the art studio out of the waste water stream.
 In this interactive, hybrid presentation Zea Mays Printmaking artists will share about their internship experience researching, testing and implementing a system for reducing acrylic particles in their screen printing studio’s wastewater and share techniques participants can use in their home, school or community studios.
 This process is relevant to any artists working with acrylic mediums, including screenprinters, block printers, and painters.
 The presentation will consist of a livestream demonstration of the flocculation process, a video on how to make a flocculation bucket, a livestream discussion of adapting the system to both a community studio and a home studio, followed by a live Q&A. This hybrid form allows for an interactive conversation both virtually and in person, and all participants will leave with comprehensive written information, instructions, and links to in-depth video content detailing the process.